marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 4. Retention of Personal Information

-### a.
-Data Retention Period
-Personal data is retained only as long as necessary to fulfill the purposes outlined in this Privacy Policy or comply with legal obligations.
+a.
+Data Retention Period: Personal data is retained only as long as necessary to fulfill the purposes outlined in this Privacy Policy or comply with legal obligations.

-### b.
-Deletion
-You may request deletion of your data by contacting [marcotravelcompanion@gmail.com](mailto:marcotravelcompanion@gmail.com).
+b.
+Deletion: You may request deletion of your data by contacting [marcotravelcompanion@gmail.com](mailto:marcotravelcompanion@gmail.com).
 We will securely delete your data within 30 days, provided no legal need exists to retain it.

 ## 5. Links to other Websites